I went swimming every day for two weeks - here's how it changed my routine for the better

 1. Swimming can help you develop a toned body

-I love a good stretch (the yoga mat is my happy place) so it felt good to reach long into each stroke, knowing this was boosting the impact of my swim.
+I love a good stretch (the yoga mat is my happy place), so it felt good to reach long into each stroke, knowing this boosted my swim's impact.
 Whether front crawl, breaststroke or the occasional backstroke (I can’t even attempt butterfly), there wasn’t a stroke where I didn’t feel a stretch in the shoulders, biceps, core, glutes, hips and calves.

-And because you’re supported by the water, you can shift the effort either into the lower body if you want to work your glutes and legs, or into your upper body if you need to strengthen your chest and arms (seasoned swimmers use kickboards and pull buoys to help here).
-As an alternative form of strength training, it's a great option.
+And because the water supports you, you can shift the effort into the lower body if you want to work your glutes and legs, or into your upper body if you need to strengthen your chest and arms (seasoned swimmers use kickboards and pull buoys to help here).
+As an alternative form of strength training for women, it's a great option.

-Quinn adds that with swimming you can exercise at various intensities using interval training, swimming drills or steady-state swimming (my preference) so you can dial it up or down depending on the physical improvements you are aiming for.
+Quinn adds that with swimming you can exercise at various intensities using interval training, swimming drills or steady-state swimming (my preference) so you can dial it up or down depending on the physical improvements you're aiming for.

 Sam Quinn, personal trainer at Nuffield